tliron/prudence/QUICKSTART.md

 Some more detail:

-* The "prudence.hooks" function runs a JavaScript file and returns an object of all the global functions wrapped as "hooks".
-A "hook" allows Prudence's Go code to call the JavaScript function.
+* The "prudence.require" function runs a JavaScript file and returns the global object.
-* A variant, "prudence.hook", is similar but returns just one named function as a hook.
-* Note that "prudence.hooks" and "prudence.hook" cache their results, and thus never run the same JavaScript file more than once per run of Prudence.
-This is in order to allow the exact same hook to be reused mutiple times in your Prudence program.
-This is different from "prudence.run", which will re-run the JavaScript code every time it is called on the same file.
-* Thus there's also "prudence.require", which works like Node.js's "require" (and you can indeed use "require" as a shortcut to "prudence.require").
-Like "prudence.hooks", this function will run the JavaScript code only once and return a cached object of all the globals.
-This makes "require" useful for loading reusable libraries.
+  The "functions" property in the representation will then look for specifically-named hooks.
+Note that unlike "prudence.require" caches its results, so that the code will only ever be run once in your program's lifetime.
+This is different from "prudence.run" which will always run the file when called.

 OK, so we know how to create a dynamic resource.
 But there has to be an easier way to generate HTML other than JavaScript calls to "context.write", right?